 The Private Sector Analogy

 We are seeing a surge in private sector activity on the space frontier, a few examples of which were highlighted earlier.
-The heavy weights getting the most press are companies bringing down launch costs (SpaceX, Blue Origin), proposing colonies on other planets (Mars One), launching microsatellites at a fraction of the cost of established companies and governments (PlanetApp), or proposing to capture and return billions or trillions in value from asteroids (Planetary Resources, Deep Space Industries, et. all).
+The heavy weights getting the most press are companies bringing down launch costs (SpaceX, Blue Origin), proposing colonies on other planets (Mars One), launching micro-satellites at a fraction of the cost of established companies and governments (PlanetApp), or proposing to capture and return asteroids.
 Nor is this a comprehensive list.
 The future feels like it is being defined by free enterprise.

 Meanwhile NASA appears adrift, bureaucratic, pulled in different directions and with no political consensus on where to go next and no budget to get there.
-(The budget situation is so dire that NASA seems afraid to admit how much its SLS rocket will cost in any program for which it is used.)
-Congress is tight-fisted with funding and getting more so.
+Back to the moon.
+No, on to Mars.
+Wrong again, back to the moon.
+Congress is tight-fisted with funding and likely to get more so given the rapidly increasing national debt.
 Commission after commission expounds that our goals in space are being underfunded and plead for just a bit more funding, mostly to no avail.

 The analogy that gets brought up in serious works by more serious and credentialed authors is the analogy of the Internet.
 As the story goes, the government helped establish the very basic infrastructure and standards in the 1970s and 1980s with pioneering work by DARPA and others to fund the research.
 Government then opened up access and allowed the private sector to take the lead, in effect getting out of the way.
 At that point, economic activity and growth exploded and one of the most vibrant sectors of our economy emerged spontaneously and at enormous speed, producing thousands of companies including behemoths like Google, eBay, Facebook, and more.
 The Internet analogy suggests we are moving in a similar direction when it comes to space.

 We should pause at this point to consider the role of analogies.